Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Hints:

-* You can use the Kokkos API to create a parallel_for loop.
-* You can use the Kokkos API to create a parallel_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::parallel_for() function to parallelize the for loop.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use

 ## Index 33